 The most common fungal infection that affects container plants is powdery mildew and not the uncommon down mildew.
 It normal affects leaves where a noticeable white coating is observed.
 In hot, dry summers the disease because prevalent, especially if the plants has not been watered enough.

-In this article common pests and disease that affect container growing plants have been discussed.
+In this article common pests and diseases that affect container growing plants have been discussed.
 It is not comprehensive as other pests and diseases exist but the most common ones are discussed.

-If you have any comment, question or general observations, I will be pleased to answer them if you leave a comment below.
+If you have any comments, questions or general observations, I will be pleased to answer them if you leave a comment below.